tesinitsyn/tesinitsyn/README.md

-I am the novice java backend developer, that really want to work with you.
+I am java backend developer, that really want to work with you.
 Took part in two hackatons.
 Now developing auto-reports system for my university.